Trump tweets about Russia probe spark warnings from lawmakers

 On Sunday morning, Trump wrote on Twitter that he never asked former FBI Director James Comey to stop investigating Michael Flynn, the president's former national security adviser - a statement at odds with an account Comey himself has given.

-That tweet followed one on Saturday in which Trump said he had fired Flynn because the former national security adviser had lied to the FBI.
+That tweet followed one on Saturday in which Trump said: "I had to fire General Flynn because he lied to the Vice President (Mike Pence) and the FBI."

-Trump's attorney, John Dowd, said in an interview with Reuters that he had drafted the tweet and said putting it together had been a "mistake."

-Legal experts and some Democratic lawmakers said if Trump knew Flynn lied to the FBI and then pressured Comey not to investigate him, that could bolster a charge of obstruction of justice.
+Legal experts and some Democratic lawmakers said if Trump knew Flynn lied to the Federal Bureau of Investigation and then pressured Comey not to investigate him, that could bolster a charge of obstruction of justice.

+Trump's attorney, John Dowd, told Reuters in an interview on Sunday that he had drafted the Saturday tweet and made “a mistake” when he composed it.

+“The mistake was I should have put the lying to the FBI in a separate line referencing his plea,” Dowd said.
+“Instead, I put it together and it made all you guys go crazy.
+A tweet is a shorthand."

+Dowd said the first time the president knew for a fact that Flynn lied to the FBI was when he was charged.

+Flynn also agreed to cooperate with prosecutors delving into contacts between Trump's inner circle and Russia before the president took office.

-Senator Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, said she believed the indictments in the investigation so far and Trump's "continual tweets" point toward an obstruction of justice case.
+Senator Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, said she believed the indictments in the investigation so far and Trump's "continual tweets" pointed toward an obstruction of justice case.

 "I see it most importantly in what happened with the firing of Director Comey.
 And it is my belief that that is directly because he did not agree to lift the cloud of the Russia investigation.
 That's obstruction of justice," Feinstein said on NBC's "Meet the Press."

-Flynn was the first member of Trump’s administration to plead guilty to a crime uncovered by special counsel Robert Mueller’s wide-ranging investigation into Russian attempts to influence the 2016 U.S. election and potential collusion by Trump aides.
+Flynn was the first member of Trump’s administration to plead guilty to a crime uncovered by Special Counsel Robert Mueller’s investigation into Russian attempts to influence the 2016 U.S. election and potential collusion by Trump aides.

 Russia has denied meddling in the election and Trump has said there was no collusion.